usgs/wdfn-blog/content/wdfn-feedback.md

 Disclaimer
 ==========
-"Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government."
+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.